Radio National: 2025 Relaunch

-Ben Latimer, the ABC's Director of Audio told Australian marketing and media industry news website Mumbrella that the 2025 changes was ABC Radio National's reaffirming of "its role as Australia’s premier audio gateway, offering audiences a window into the rich tapestry of intellectual and creative life in this country."
+Ben Latimer, the ABC's Director of Audio told Australian marketing and media industry news website Mumbrella that the 2025 changes was ABC Radio National's reaffirming of "its role as Australia’s premier audio gateway, offering audiences a window into the rich tapestry of intellectual and creative life in this country".

 In May 2025, Radio National announced a new annual countdown called the Top 100 Books, similar to Triple J's Hottest 100.
 Each year will have a different theme, with the 2025 countdown being the Top 100 Books of the 21st Century.

+2026 Changes

+In 2026, Radio National further tweaked their program schedule particularly its arts, science and global affairs programs.

+Changes to the programs and schedule included: